 The first step in finding the God or Gods that are right for you is putting some thought into how you generally perceive the divine.
 Look deep inside yourself and ask “what does Deity really mean to me?”

-This may seem like a simple question at first, but once you engage in some self-exploration, you may find that the answer is a lot deeper than you had first imagined.
+This may seem like a simple question at first.
+Once you engage in some self-exploration, you may find the answer is deeper than you imagined.

 Here in the West, we are very often presented with a pre-established idea of “God” and what that is.
 Predominantly this is in a Judeo-Christian sense, but things are considerably different in Paganism.
-Pagans have a vast array of perception of the divine, some you may be aware of and some you may not.
+Pagans have a vast array of perceptions of the divine.

-But even if we examine the already known ideas of the Christian God, it can give us pause for thought, despite the familiar territory.
+Even if we examine the already known ideas of the Christian God, it can give us pause for thought, despite the familiar territory.
 It is a being of spiritual presence, human presence and Godly presence.
 One being taking a role in three worlds.
-Even considering the meaning of this can leave us grasping for understand, but this triune God idea is not too uncommon.
-We see it present in religions like Hinduism, Irish Celtic and perhaps more familiarly to you in the form of the Wiccan Goddess, who is presented as Maiden, Mother and Crone.
+Even considering the meaning of this can leave us grasping for understanding, but this triune God idea is not too uncommon.
+We see it present in religions like Hinduism, Irish Celtic and in the form of the Wiccan Goddess, who is presented as Maiden, Mother and Crone.

-There are a great many ways to look at the divine and it can take some soul-searching to really get to the heart of your beliefs on the matter and even when you do, you may find that they change over time.
+There are a great many ways to look at the divine.
+It can take some soul-searching to really get to the heart of your beliefs on the matter.
+Even when you do, you may find that they change over time.

-Some of you will probably be coming to this article already with an idea of what you believe – or at the very least, what you think you believe.
-So what is offered here is an opportunity to really come to understand those beliefs and then find a way to embody them and interact with them in all your workings.
+Some of you will probably be coming to this article already with an idea of what you currently believe.
+So what is offered here is an opportunity to take some time to explore those beliefs and then find a way to embody them and interact with them in all your workings.

 For this we will begin slowly, by looking at different forms in which the divine may exist:

 Some Pagan religions are monotheistic.
 This means that they believe that there is just one single God, possessing a single personality, even though that personality may manifest in different ways.